Why Is Your Puppy Such a Shy Guy?

-Your pup’s practically fresh out of the womb and you’ve been nothing but encouraging to them, but for some reason they still hover by your feet instead of hanging with their peers at the dog park.
+Your pup’s practically fresh out of the womb, and you’ve been nothing but encouraging to them, but for some reason they still hover by your feet instead of hanging with their peers.
 First of all, there’s probably nothing to worry about: Just like people, some dogs are naturally more extroverted than others.
-So, don’t blame yourself or wonder what went wrong, because genetics play a big role in a dogs’ temperament — and your pup can live a full, happy life, anyway.
+So, don’t blame yourself or wonder what went wrong because genetics play a big role in a dogs’ temperament — and your pup can live a full, happy life, anyway.

-If you have siblings (or keep up with the Kardashians), you’re probably not even a little shocked that littermates can grow into wildly different adults.
+If you have siblings (or keep up with the Kardashians), you’re probably not even a little shocked that littermates can grow into adults who are wildly different from each other.
 Siblings, whether human or canine, aren’t clones — even identical twins have differences in their DNA.
 No matter how similar the upbringing, minor differences in siblings’ genetic makeup and their time in the womb account for major differences in behavior.
 Below, find out some scientific reasons that some puppies are shy or fearful, while others are more outgoing.

 The Genetics of a Shy Puppy

 You’re probably acquainted with physical variation in dogs, from flat-nosed Pugs to skinny-muzzled Salukis.
 But, this genetically mediated variation is equally true of behavioral predispositions.
 These differences are all thanks to the genetic makeup of each dog, which is unique to that individual.
 After all, the point of sexual reproduction — an inefficient and messy process (genetically speaking) — is variation.